 Interior designer Benji says, 'If you have the space, an L-shape sofa is contemporary and encourages soirees.
 Work with textures on the upholstered goods - think wool bouclé, velvet, leather and linen in sleek tones of grey, charcoal, tan and ivory - as well as on other furnishings, side tables and table lamps with metal detail - nickel, brass or copper for example.'

 'Hints of a strong geometric pattern feel bold and fresh.
-Accent walls work well - use wallpaper or tiles to make a modern statement.
+Accent walls work well for modern living room ideas - use wallpaper or tiles to make a modern statement.
 Bonus points if it is bold' he adds.
 'Play with the shape and form.
 For example, choose a circular rug instead of a classic rectangle.'